galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 Because of the great variance between sites and deployments it is not really possible to produce a guide for doing so.
 However, if you back your current deployment up and set all of the variables that control paths appropriately, it can be done!

 It's very possible to do this piecemeal, taking one component at a time to ansibilise. nginx is a very easy place to start, the database is as well.
 Galaxy can be rebuilt in a new location, many of us ran a hand-managed galaxy setup somewhere like `/home/janedoe/work/projects/galaxy` that suddenly became a permanent project, this is a good chance to keep that but rebuild an identical one in `/srv/galaxy` or similar, and then switch over the traffic to that new, production Galaxy.
+Relocating data is a bit tougher and can require rewriting entries in the database.

 # Final Notes